Nate Parker Foundation Hosts Program for Aspiring Black Filmmakers at Wiley University

 With broad support from individual donors and established organizations such as the Ford Foundation, NPFSI is dedicated to providing support and resources for aspiring black filmmakers.
 Students in the summer film institute receive professional training, mentorship and access to film industry networks.
 Training includes comprehensive filmmaking seminars and hands-on workshops in screenwriting, directing, cinematography, acting and producing.
 The program is open to high school seniors, college students and recent college graduates, all of whom demonstrate a passion for producing films involving people and communities descended from Africa.

 Courses in the seven-day competitive program include a screenwriter’s workshop; lighting, editing, producing film on budget; cultural media literacy and critical thought; directors studio, acting studio, cinematography, African diaspora history and culture; and film media and social justice.
 Participants of the program were selected from a pool of applicants who wrote and submitted two essays, a creative resume, a letter of recommendation and school transcripts to the foundation.

-The program is hosted by the historically black, liberal arts college, Wiley College, in Marshall, Texas.
-The College is also known for the 2007 film, The Great Debaters, starring Denzel Washington, Forest Whitaker and Nate Parker.
-The film, which was directed by Denzel Washington and lists Oprah Winfrey as a producer, is based on a true-story of a then little-known Wiley College debate team, which endured the 1930s Great Depression, Jim Crow South and lynch mobs to challenge and defeat the University of Southern California’s prestigious debate team.
-In the movie, however, Wiley College takes on and defeats the debate team of Harvard University.
+The program is hosted by the historically black, liberal arts college, Wiley University, in Marshall, TX.
+The college is also known for the 2007 film, The Great Debaters, starring Denzel Washington, Forest Whitaker and Nate Parker.
+The film, which was directed by Denzel Washington and lists Oprah Winfrey as a producer, is based on a true-story of a then little-known Wiley University debate team, which endured the 1930s Great Depression, Jim Crow South and lynch mobs to challenge and defeat the University of Southern California’s prestigious debate team.
+In the movie, however, Wiley University takes on and defeats the debate team of Harvard University.